 - Processes and structures that are inclusive, respectful, and caring

 - Social responsibility utilizing effective and efficient strategies

 - Innovation and flexibility with accountability

 The Manitoba Council on Child Nutrition was created as a non-profit organization in 2001.
 The Manitoba School Boards Association played a key role as a founding member and continues to provide critical support.
 Founded on the passions of individuals who wanted to address the impacts of poverty on their communities, and especially school-aged children, the Council remains dedicated to addressing the needs of children.

 Representatives from health, education, social services, business, the volunteer sector, and community services and agencies work with the Council to raise awareness about nutrition and the need for nutrition programs in schools.

-The Council supports almost 250 school and community-based breakfast, snack, and lunch programs, serving over 22,000 children and youth annually.
+The Council supports almost 250 school and community-based breakfast, snack, and lunch programs, serving 29,000 children and teens each year.

 Download our annual report if you’d like to learn more about the work we’ve done in the past year: